 If you’re scuba certified and a competent diver, head to the dramatic back wall which drops off to over 300 feet/90m.
 Exposed to the vast Pacific Ocean visibility can exceed 180 feet/55m and divers often spot sharks, whales, mantas, and schooling fish patrolling the depths.

-The sheer scale of the sand that borders the bright turquoise waves of the pacific makes Makena Beach, or Big Beach as it known, one of the most scenic spots on Maui.
+The sheer scale of the sand that borders the bright turquoise waves of the Pacific makes Makena Beach, or Big Beach as it is known, one of the most scenic spots on Maui.

 INSPIRED?
-PIN THESE TO YOUR TRAVEL PINTREST BOARDS!
+PIN THESE TO YOUR TRAVEL PINTEREST BOARDS!